-Kim K. would later craft a juice recipe like no other; creamy ginger, lemony, and very green; Kim’s Legacy.
+Kim K. would later craft a juice recipe like no other; creamy ginger, lemony, and very green –Kim’s Legacy.

-We believe organic vegetables are the essence of food.
+Organic vegetables are the essence of food.
 We have a strong veggie attitude.
 Most of our produce is organic.
 Overall, we’re 60+ percent organic and working to improve this measurement.

 The big-picture local movement began in the gardens of Eden found in California.
-We at Parsley consider California to be local and we support the Mexicans, and other peoples of the Earth; we consider every person to be local.
+We at Parsley consider California to be local and we support the Mexicans and other peoples of the Earth; we consider every person to be local.

-We buy from farmer’s markets too; we want the local farmer to succeed; it’s crazy to ship so much food and water all around the planet.
-In Spring and Summer, we cut herbs from our roof-top garden –organic, fresh within minutes, and with zero trucking.
+We buy from farmer’s markets too; we want the local farmer to succeed.
+It’s crazy to ship so much food and water all around the planet.
+In Spring and Summer we cut herbs from our roof-top garden –organic, fresh within minutes, and with zero trucking.

 Although recycling and composting will never replace downsizing and simplicity; we recycle and compost with Alpine.
 There’s nothing green about most of the green talk.
 There’s nothing green about a second home in the Vail Valley made from recycled material.
 There’s nothing green about a golf-course; we destroy sacred space when we build golf courses along mountain valley rivers, along the seacoast, in the deserts, etc. Yoga creates sacred space.

-We don’t believe in promotional deals nor do we believe in pasting our logo on everything in sight.
-Most advertising is just promotional bullshit aimed to separate the fool from his money.
+We waste neither time nor money on promotional deals nor do we believe in pasting our logo on everything in sight.
+Most advertising is just promotional bullshit designed to separate the fool from his money.

 YOU, the consumer, pay for all that promotional nonsense.
-Like ever increasing bank fees, YOU the consumer pay for it, every bit of it.
+Like ever increasing bank fees, YOU pay for it, every bit of it.

 The City of Denver, in order to build their empire, would also like to separate human souls from their money.
 So would comcast, (fill-in large corporation here), etc. So-called “public” corporations in search of nothing but money are going to run their course and die off

 And when the City of Denver allows for cable companies to charge monopolistic fees and financially hinder the internet’s accessibility to a very large percentage of the general population– this is corporate welfare.
 Corporate welfare is always upside down and morally wrong.

-We believe food service to be an honor!
+We believe food service to be an honor...
 Thank you to our amazing customer base

-And lastly, we believe in peace and good will towards all!
-Love is the answer, and we know that for sure.
+And lastly, we believe in peace and good will towards all.
+Love is the answer...and we know that for sure.